 And uphold well for public good.

-However, as they moved into the hinterland, the political acumen of the Aryans didn’t seem to match with their spiritual quest.
-After all, they did advance without guarding their tracks, didn’t they?
-And inevitably, many others from the Central Asia followed the very Aryan footsteps into India.
+However, earlier, as they moved into the hinterland, the political acumen of the Aryans / Namesakes didn’t seem to match with their spiritual quest.
+After all, they did advance without guarding their flanks, didn’t they?
+And inevitably, many others from the Central Asia followed the very Aryan / namesakes’ footsteps into, what they referred as Hindustan.
 However, while most were insensibly absorbed into the Hindu cultural mainstream as sub-castes, some in the Sind, and yore, tenuously remained in the Hindu fold, only to jump into the Buddhist embrace in time.
-Thus, there developed in the populace near the Hindukush, an indifferent, if not hostile, attitude towards the Hindu cause, and apathy towards its ways.
+Thus, there developed in the populace near the Hindukush, an indifferent, if not hostile, attitude towards the Hindus, which made them apathetic to their cause.
 And this rendered the strategic Western frontier an Aryan barren land with disastrous consequences to the Hindu hinterland in due course.

-Owing to the incompetence or corruption, and/or both, of the rulers, slowly but surely, the great medieval Aryan empires of the Gangetic plains got disintegrated.
-And this led to the mushrooming of minor kingdoms, raised for most part by the hitherto integrated foreign races.
+Owing to the incompetence or corruption, and /or both, of the rulers, slowly but surely, the great medieval Aryan empires of the Gangetic plains got disintegrated.
+All that naturally led to the mushrooming of minor kingdoms, raised for most part by the hitherto integrated foreign races.
 Thus, in time, while the society was fractured by the Brahmanical order, the land was sundered by political disorder.
 Moreover, the visions of greater glory of the Rajahs of these minor kingdoms for themselves set them on expansionist campaigns against the neighboring entities.
-And inevitably, all this wasted the resources of the land besides tiring its warriors.
-It is thus, at length, the war-torn land became a wasteland and that plunged its masses into depravity.
+And inevitably, all this wasted the resources of the land besides tiring its warriors depleted their stock.
+It is thus, at length, the war-torn land became a wasteland, and that plunged its masses into depravity.

 And the question that naturally arises is why it was so?
-Alberuni seems to have captured the peculiarities of the then Hindu character thus:
+Alberuni seems to have captured the peculiarities of the then Hindu character and psyche thus: